katanaml/katana-skipper/README.md

 # thinking

-Machine learning made easy 💗⚡
+Machine learning made easy and open source 💗⚡

 The following are supported: